 She had been fighting bravely against illness for a number of years and will be very greatly missed.

-Ivy is pictured here at our 10th Anniversary Older People’s Day event in 2015, alongside Vice Lord Lieutenant of East Sussex, Sarah Stonor.
+Ivy is pictured here at our 10th Anniversary Older People’s Day event in 2015, alongside the then Vice Lord Lieutenant of East Sussex, Sarah Stonor.

 Our aims are: